priteshsalesforce/Command-Center-Dashboards/Simple_Product_Demo_Script.md

 *[Scene: Return to main dashboard view]*

-**"So in summary, the Vision Command Center gives you a unified view of your business with four main areas: key metrics at a glance, alerts and issues to monitor, detailed analytics when you need to dig deeper, and strategy tracking to manage your initiatives."**
+**"So in summary, the Vision Command Center gives you a unified view of the business with four main areas: key metrics at a glance, alerts and issues to monitor, detailed analytics when you need to dig deeper, and strategy tracking to manage initiatives."**

-**"It's designed to work for different roles in your organization, and includes AI assistance to help you understand your data and make decisions."**
+**"It's designed to work for different roles in the company, and includes AI assistance to help understand the data and make decisions."**

-**"That's the Vision Command Center - a centralized place to see, understand, and act on your business information."**
+**"That's the Vision Command Center - a centralized place to see, understand, and act on business information."**

 ---